gwik/photoroomtest/README.md

 ```

 The above improperly places the start position at relatively equal intervals
-which would make the models range to overlap or make a part of the ring
+which would make the models ranges to overlap or make a part of the ring
 unused.

 The following "shares" algorithm would correctly assign non-overlapping slices